Georgia LLC Annual Registration

 Once you have formed your Georgia LLC, you must stay on top of your state’s filing deadlines in order to stay in good standing and avoid unnecessary fines or penalties.

 This article answers the following questions for a Georgia LLC:

 What Is an Annual Registration?

-Like an annual report in other states, the purpose of this registration is to keep your business records up to date with the state of Georgia.
+The purpose of this report is to keep your business records up to date with the State of Georgia.
 This allows creditors and other interested parties to look up your business address in case they need to contact you.
-The government uses this information to track the payment of your LLC's state taxes.
+The government uses this information to track the payment of your LLC state taxes.

 Should I Use a Registered Agent Service?

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 By using a registered agent service, you can ensure that your LLC's reports are always filed on time to the appropriate government agency.
 Here are the three main advantages to using a registered agent service for your LLC:

 - Avoid late filing penalties: The Secretary of State can dissolve a Georgia LLC if it does not file an annual registration.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.